XraySpectroscopy/XAS-Data-Interchange/c/README.md

 The `xdifile->error_message` attribute will always contain the error or warning message from the most recent action.
 If an error code returns as non-zero, the content of `xdifile->error_message` will explain the meaning of the error code in English.
+Note that cleanup and deallocation must be performed in the event of an error precluding the reading of the file.

 ### Test for required metadata